 - A fecal analysis—To detect internal parasites.
 If you can, bring a stool sample in a clean container to this appointment.

-- Heartworm/Lyme/Ehrlichiosis testing—Every three years if your pet receives heartworm preventative year round.
+- Heartworm/Lyme/ehrlichiosis testing—Every three years if your pet receives heartworm preventive year-round.

 - Vaccines appropriate to your pet’s lifestyle and environment.

-At the annual exam we also address such issues as the need for flea, tick, or heartworm preventatives.
+- Discussion of such issues as the need for flea, tick, or heartworm preventives.